arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write a simple Garbage collection system
 * Write a basic message broker, using whatever language you like.
 * Write a very basic web server.
 Draw a road map for features to be implemented in the future.
+* How would you sort a 10GB file?
+How would your approach change with a 10TB one?

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>